Scarlet's Hidden Treasures

 Scarlet's Hidden Treasures is an extended play by Tori Amos.
 Packaged with Amos' live video Welcome to Sunny Florida, the release collects six outtakes from the sessions for Scarlet's Walk.
 Many of the tracks included also appeared on a web project entitled "Scarlet's Web" that was accessible to those who bought a copy of the album.

 The track "Apollo's Frock" was partially conceived in 1996 during a live performance of "Doughnut Song" from the Boys for Pele era.
 "Bug a Martini" is a bossa nova–influenced piece featuring prominent use of a Wurlitzer electric piano.

-"Mountain", a song featured on "Scarlet's Web", was not released as part of this collection, and still remains unreleased outside of that project.
+"Mountain", a song featured on "Scarlet's Web", was not released as part of this collection, and remained unreleased outside of that platform until September 8th, 2023, when an expanded and remastered edition of Scarlet's Hidden Treasures was released digitally, bringing the EP's total length to 40:36, and also including "Operation Peter Pan", which was originally released as the B-side to "A Sorta Fairytale".